 Founded in 2007 by Randy Bartilson, ECMO Advantage offers the most customized services to the greater Extracorporeal Community.
 Randy brought his unique perspective as an ECMO Specialist and Coordinator, combined with practical experience, to the cutting edge of our industry by gathering Specialist experts from around the United States.
 This premier team covers all aspects of staffing, training, and consulting to ECMO Programs across the country.
 At the onset of launching ECMO Advantage, it had been difficult to find staffing support outside of an immediate institutions’ team roster.
 Randy changed the landscape of the ExtraCorporeal Community by building his company to provide solutions that allow partners to pool or contract resources.
 As the ExtraCorporeal Community continues to evolve and grow, ECMO Advantage is leading the way.

 ECMO Advantage is the pre-eminent provider of extracorporeal related services to the healthcare community.
-In our 10th year of service and after a decade of planning, we are launching a new training facility unlike any other.
+In 2018 we launched a new training facility unlike any other.
 EC², a state of the art ExtraCorporeal Education Center, houses two high-fidelity ICU simulation rooms connected by a state of the art control room.
-Attached to each sim room is a debriefing room designed to create a comfortable, casual atmosphere while facilitating the most beneficial, wholistic debriefing and complete learning experience.
+EC² is designed to create a comfortable, casual atmosphere while facilitating the most beneficial, wholistic simulation and complete learning experience.

 Meet Our Team